Exploring the Block Page

-- Age: How long ago a block was mined.
-Can be toggled with Date Time (UTC) to display the date and time at which the block is mined.
+- Age: Shows how long ago a block was built.
+Can be toggled with Date Time (UTC) to display the date and time at which the block was built.

 - Txn: Total number of transactions in the block.
 Does not include contract internal transactions.

 - Gas Used: The total gas used in the block.
-The gas used percentage (out of total gas limit) as well as percentage of gas used over the gas target are also included.
+The gas used percentage (out of the total gas limit) as well as the percentage of gas used over the gas target, was also included.

 - Gas Limit: Total gas limit for the block.

-- Base Fee: Post-London Upgrade, this represents the minimum gasUsed multiplier required for a tx to be included in a block.
+- Base Fee: Post-London Upgrade, this represents the minimum gasUsed multiplier required for a transaction to be included in a block.

-- Reward: The total block reward received by the miner for including the block in the blockchain.
+- Reward: The total block reward received by the block producer for including the block in the blockchain.